pettni/smooth_feedback/README.md

 ### Fast QP Solver

-* Eigen port of the [operator splitting QP solver](https://osqp.org/).
+* Eigen-native port of the [operator splitting QP solver](https://osqp.org/).
-* For both dense and sparse problems.
+* Solves both dense and sparse problems.
 * Eigen lazy evaluations enable fast SIMD in the compiled assembly.

-Preliminary results suggest that the performance compares favorably to the original OSQP implementation.
-The plot below compares solution times (lower is better) for square QPs over three different levels of sparsity.
-Although the `smooth` sparse (smooth-s) solver is consistently faster than the `smooth` dense (smooth-d) and osqp solvers, it currently appears to be slightly less robust than the other methods on ill-conditioned problems.
+The plot below compares solution times (lower is better) for random square QPs over three different levels of sparsity.
+The results suggest that the dense solver is the best choice except for problems that are both large and very sparse.
+Performance is however highly problem-dependent and should ideally be evaluated an a per-application basis.

 <img src="media/qp_benchmarks.png" width="100%">